tajfutas/sicomtrace/index.md

 Those data are stored in the _data_ prefixed repositories in our [GitHub page](https://github.com/tajfutas).

 To record data, you should start a SICOMTRACE for every SportIdent hardware.
-Finally, the logfiles should be collected to a single directory along with the results of the event and the saved files of the organizer software.
+At the end of the event day, the logfiles should be collected to a single directory along with the results of the event and the saved files of the organizer software.
 It is advised to save in your software at least before and after the event but even better would be to save regularly to separate files and store multiple snapshots of the event.

 If you record event data this way, I ask you to share it with me to get shown here to help my and other developers' work.